camuthig/camuthig.github.io/content/posts/remapping-linux-modifiers-with-xkb.md

 that looks like `! option = symbol`
 1. I updated the `/usr/share/X11/xkb/rules/evdev.lst` file to include the line
 {{< highlight php "linenos=" >}}
-mymods               Add custom modifier mappings for hyper, super, and meta
+mymods               Add custom modifier mappings for super and meta
 {{< / highlight >}}
 directly under the line that looks like `! option`
 1. I added the following XML in `/usr/share/X11/xkb/rules/evdev.xml` nested under the `<group>` inside of `<optionList>`